estree/estree/experimental/import-attributes.md

 }
 ```

 An import attribute is an object-like key value pair, e.g. `type: "json"` in `import foo from "./foo.json" with { type: "json" }`.
 The `value` must be a string literal, that said, `value.value` is always `string`-type.
-If `key` is a `Literal`, it must be a string literal.
+If `key` is a `Literal`, it must be a string or numeric literal.

 ## Exports